What to do with pumpkins and pumpkin seeds

 What to do with pumpkin seeds

 Birds love all kinds of seeds, pumpkin included, so you could save the seeds and put them in your feeder.
-Dry them out first by putting them in the oven at 180C/gas 4 for about ten minutes (get a grown up to help you with this).
-Once they’re cool, you could break them up a bit so it’s easier for little birds to get their beaks round them.
+Dry them out first by putting them in the oven at 180C/gas 4 for about ten minutes.
+You can help smaller birds by breaking them up a bit before you put them out.

 Toasted pumpkin seeds recipe

 If you fancy having a snack yourself, why not rustle up these tasty toasted pumpkin seeds with cinnamon?

 - Melt a tablespoon of butter in a pan and add clean pumpkin seeds.

 - Add cinnamon and sugar and mix well.

 - Spread the seeds on a baking tray and pop in an oven preheated to 180C/gas 4.